The current Bank of England base rate is 1.75%.

-The base rate dropped to 0.1% following the outbreak of the coronavirus pandemic in March 2020.
+The base rate dropped to an all time low of 0.1% following the outbreak of the coronavirus pandemic in March 2020.
 The aim of the base rate reduction was to help control the economic impact of coronavirus on the UK economy.
-In the latest Bank of England base rate meeting in December 2021, the rate was increased from 0.1% to 0.25%.

 The base rate, sometimes known as the bank rate or base interest rate, is the most important interest rate in the UK.
-It is used by the Bank of England primarily to control inflation, by doing that it can stop prices of everyday things - food, fuel, clothing - from rising too high.
-It also helps cap wage growth which can also push inflation too high.
+It is used by the Bank of England primarily to control inflation, by doing that it tries to stop prices of everyday things - food, fuel, clothing - from rising too quickly.

 Set by the Bank of England (BoE), the base rate influences the interest rates offered by other banks and building societies.
 If the base rate goes up, then most mortgage, loan, and savings rates will go up by a similar amount - and vice versa.